delendum-xyz/delendum.xyz/_posts/2022-11-11-what-to-build-next-in-zero-knowledge.md

 excerpt: "What are the problems that haven’t been solved in blockchain and how can we leverage zero-knowledge proof as a tool to solve these problems?"
 ---

-By Daniel Lubarov, Aaron Li, Andrei Nagornyi, James Stearn, Ole Spjeldnæs, Guiltygyoza, Ventali Tan
+By Daniel Lubarov, Aaron Li, Andrei Nagornyi, Ole Spjeldnæs, Guiltygyoza, Ventali Tan

-*Thanks to Dmitry Khovratovich, Alan Szepieniec, Bobbin Threadbare and Tim Cartens for helpful suggestions.*
+*Thanks to Alan Szepieniec, Bobbin Threadbare, Dmitry Khovratovich, Tim Cartens and Thor Kamphefner for helpful suggestions.*

 ### Table of Content